A humble community church built immediately before Catholic worship was legalised in anticipation of a change in the law.

 The chapel is currently closed for self-guided visits.
 For group visits contact HCT office (020 7481 0533).
 Exterior visible at any time.

 The chapel is mostly hidden behind the attached presbytery.
 After ups and downs over 180 years it finally became redundant when the new and much larger St Benet's church was built in the 1960s.
-Sold off, and put to a succession of uses the building was semi-derelict and in use as a builders store when taken into the care of the Historic Chapels Trust.
+Sold off, and put to a succession of uses, the building was a semi-derelict builder's store when taken into the care of the Historic Chapels Trust.
 Some of the interior furnishings have been lost and others stored for restoration.
 Important survivals including the gallery, the early 19th-century altar and a "pilastered and pedimented altarpiece which has winged cherub heads, a gloria of rays and Adamesque urns and garlands of the type that many churches of the Establishment could boast before the zealous efforts of 'ecclesiological' restorers".

 One of the best preserved examples of a pre-Emancipation Catholic chapel in the North West.